lumixen/esphome-hlink-ac/README.md

       name: Auto Mode Temp Offset
 ```

-without additional configuration the `hlink_ac` climate device provides all features supported by h-link protocol.
-If your device does not support some of the climate traits - you could adjust the esphome configuration explicitly:
+Without additional configuration the `hlink_ac` climate device provides all features supported by h-link protocol.
+If your device does not support some climate traits, you can adjust the ESPHome configuration explicitly:

 ```yml
 climate: